Meetings

 A typical Thursday night, with real times

 This is the usual rhythm of a regular meeting night.
-The exact schedule can shift, so confirm the live date and room on Events.
+The exact schedule can shift, so confirm the live date and room on Events, then use this page for the shape of the evening.

 What first-time visitors notice